Online course details

 We will advise you of your study plan - the running order and availability of the modules - when you are invited to enrol.

-If you have a Diploma in Nursing Studies, then you will need to choose four optional modules, as well as the Independent Study (double module).
+If you have a Diploma in Nursing Studies, then you will need to choose four optional modules over the course of your study, as well as the Independent Study (double module).

 If you have an Advanced Diploma in Nursing Studies, then you will only need to choose one optional module, as well as the Independent Study module (double module).

 Please note: due to high demand, some modules may be subject to a cap in the number of students who can be enrolled per trimester.
 This is particularly likely to be the case for the Minor Injuries, Care of the Surgical Patient, Advanced Concepts in Palliative Care and Public Health: UK and International Perspectives modules.